AdaCore/spark2014/docs/ug/gnatprove.rst

 Coarse Generation for non-|SPARK| Subprograms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When no data or information flow contract is given on a non-|SPARK| subprogram,
+When no data or flow dependencies are given on a non-|SPARK| subprogram,
-|GNATprove| generates coarser data and information flow contracts based on the
+|GNATprove| generates coarser data and flow dependencies based on the
 reads and writes to variables in the subprogram body:

  * if a variable is written in a subprogram body, it is considered both an